 A chemo patient will appreciate this gift more than words can describe.
-It is filled with some essential comfort aids and a thoughtful poem entitled “What Cancer Cannot Do.”
-The poem comes in a magnetic frame that measures 4-inches by 6-inches.
-The other goodies in the set include slipper socks – a must have for warm feet at the treatment facility or home, queasy drops that will ease the discomfort of nausea, a bottle of Dionis Goat’s Milk Body Wash and Body Lotion to clean and soothe irritated skin, and Dionis vanilla bean-flavored lip balm.
+It is filled with some essential comfort aids such as Soothease Drops to combat the metallic taste chemo often brings.
+A tin of Queasy Drops is ideal for easing the discomfort of nausea.
+Other goodies include slipper socks – a must have for warm feet at the treatment facility or home, bottles of Dionis Goat’s Milk Body Wash and Body Lotion to clean and soothe irritated skin, and Dionis vanilla bean-flavored lip balm.
 The packaging is deliberately free of labels, ribbons, and sayings, making this ideal for those who prefer a more private or subtle gift.

 This thoughtful gift set includes a soft and cozy ribbon awareness blanket, fuzzy warm socks, Dionis® Body Lotion and Lip Balm.
 Perfect for anyone at any stage of the cancer journey!
 Until you have walked this path, you will never know how much the smaller things matter – dry skin and chapped lips along with the feeling of always being chilled are simply side effects of the treatment.
 This is a ready-made gift that is perfect to gift or send!

 You know your friend or loved one best!
 Why not create your own gift tote that will be perfect for taking to treatment as well as using at home?
 Begin by choosing the ribbon tote of your choice and then add from the following items: plush blanket, water bottle, padfolio for appointments, beanies, warm socks, Queasy Drops, Soothease™ Chemo Drops, body lotion and lip balm.
 Tailor the tote to the needs or your loved one as well as your budget.
 One of the most thoughtful gifts you can give!

 3. I Have Chemo Brain!
 What’s Your Excuse?